HMS Princess (1740)

-Spanish career and capturePrincesa was built in 1730 to the design of Ciprian Autran in the shipyard of El Astillero, Guarnizo (Santander) in Cantabria, being rated at 70 guns (26 x 24pdrs; 28 x 18pdrs; 16 x 8pdrs).
+Spanish career and capture

+Princesa was built in 1730 to the design of Ciprian Autran in the shipyard of El Astillero, Guarnizo (Santander) in Cantabria, being rated at 70 guns (26 × 24-pdrs; 28 × 18-pdrs; 16 × 8-pdrs).
 During the 1730s she operated chiefly in the Mediterranean, taking part in the campaign off Italy in 1731 and subsequently in operations against Barbary pirates.
 She left Ferrol in 1739.
 On 25 March 1740 news reached the Admiralty that two Spanish ships had sailed from Buenos Aires, and were bound for Spain.
 Word was sent to Portsmouth and a squadron of three ships, consisting of the 70-gun ships HMS Kent, HMS Lenox and HMS Orford, under the command of Captain Colvill Mayne of Lenox, were prepared to intercept them.
 The ships, part of Sir John Balchen's fleet were briefly joined by HMS Rippon and HMS St Albans, and the squadron sailed from Portsmouth at 3 am on 29 March, passing down the English Channel.
 Rippon and St Albans fell astern on 5 April, and though Mayne shortened sail, they did not come up.
 On 8 April Mayne's squadron was patrolling some 300 miles south-west of The Lizard when a ship was sighted to the north.

 The British came up and found her to be Princesa, now carrying 64 guns and a crew of 650 under the command of Don Pablo Agustin de Aguirre.
 They began to chase her at 10 am, upon which she lowered the French colours she had been flying and hoisted Spanish ones.
 Mayne addressed his men saying 'When you received the pay of your country, you engaged yourselves to stand all dangers in her cause.
 Now is the trial; fight like men for you have no hope but in your courage.'
 After a chase lasting two and a half hours, the British were able to come alongside and exchange broadsides, which eventually left the Spanish ship disabled.
 The British then raked her until she struck her colours.
 The Spanish ship had casualties of 33 killed and around 100 wounded, while eight men were killed aboard both Kent and Orford, and another one aboard Lenox.
 Total British wounded amounted to 40, and included Captain Thomas Durell of Kent, who had one of his hands shot away.
 The commander of Orford during the engagement had been Lord Augustus FitzRoy.

-According to the Spanish version of the facts, the ship Princesa was seriously damaged before the combat.
-The Spanish ship Princesa begun a hard battle against the three English ships chasing her.
-The combat lasted six hours.
-Princesa caused serious damages to Lenox and obliged Kent to leave the battle, but could not face the encounter against Orford and surrendered.
-There were 70 killed and 80 wounded on board Princesa, which was taken to Portsmouth for reparation.
-Afterward, she was used by the Royal Navy.
+According to the Spanish records of the engagement, Princesa had lost a mast before encountering the British squadron.
+She fought a fierce battle against the pursuing British squadron, which lasted six hours.
+Princesa inflicted serious damage on Lenox and forced Kent to withdraw, but was unable to resist Orford and struck her colours.
+The crew of Princesa suffered 70 killed and 80 wounded, and she was taken to Portsmouth for repairs.
+Afterward, Princesa was commissioned into the Royal Navy.